Zuluk and Historic Silk Route

 You can see a long row of Buddhist prayer flags fluttering on top of a ridge here.
 There is also a monastery, a temple and several streams that flow through the valley.
 There are several traditional and modern homestays that have come up in Nathang valley offering electricity, European style toilets, hot water, and fresh homemade food (both veggie & non-veg).

-has been built on the roadside near Tsomgo Lake.
+has been built near Tsomgo Lake.

 Further along you will reach Kupup valley and the Kupup Lake at an altitude of 13,066ft.
 From Kupup lake, other than spectacular views of Kanchenjunga peaks, you also get lovely views of Tukla Valley and even Menmecho Lake.
 The Kupup lake has a shape of an elephant and therefore known also as Elephant Lake.
 World's highest golf course known as Yak Golf Course is also located in Kupup.
 This 18-hole golf course is recorded in Guinness Book of World Records.